X

 When to make estimated tax payments

-If you have little or no income tax withheld from wages and earn significant other income, you may need to make quarterly estimated tax payments to the Internal Revenue Service (IRS).
+If you have little or no income tax withheld from wages and earn significant other income, you may need to make quarterly estimated tax payments to the Internal Revenue Service ().
 Otherwise, you could owe interest and penalties when you file your tax return.

 You may also need to make estimated tax payments if you have gambling income, unemployment benefits, or taxable retirement plan withdrawals.